 - Fresh Delicious: Poems from the Farmer’s Market

-Their submission guidelines say to submit by mail only, and include the entire manuscript.
+Their submission guidelines say to submit by email (thank goodness), and include the entire manuscript.

 Kane Miller has an international focus, but at this time they’re looking for books with an American theme.
 They prefer first-person stories, coming from a specific point of view, rather than overview stories from the historical third-person.